 • Sticker or bracelet give-away for those who sign a petition

 This year, we REQUIRE you, as a non-profit, to choose and host such an activity or game.
 However, you’re not alone!
 Your non-profit coordinator will chat with you about your ideas and help brainstorm opportunities.
-We might even have some really unique ideas up our sleeves to get people engaged in your mission J We want you to get the most out of being at the Festival, and we want to create an awesome experience for festival patrons.
+We might even have some unique ideas up our sleeves to get people engaged in your mission.
+We want you to get the most out of being at the festival, and we want to create an awesome experience for festival patrons.
 We look forward to working with you this year to help you gain the most you can out of your SCMF experience!

 Interested?
 Want to sign up?

 Leading your community in innovative and compelling ways?